Here's when the new Catherine Tate comedy Hard Cell will air - and how to watch in the UK

-Hard Cell: When will the new Catherine Tate series air, will it be available on Netflix UK, what time will the show be released, what is the series about, who is in the cast and is there a trailer?
+Hard Cell: What time will episodes be available on Netflix, release date, what is the series about, who is in the cast alongside Catherine Tate and is there a trailer?

-CATHERINE Tate is set to return to our screens this month for brand new comedy sketch show, Hard Cell.
+CATHERINE Tate is set to return to our screens tomorrow for brand new comedy sketch show, Hard Cell.

 The comedian will play multiple characters in the show, which is set in a fictional women's prison.